doc. Mgr. Irena Radová, Ph.D.

 There is only a small airport directly in Brno.
-You can get there only from London, Milano and Berlin, regularly.
+You can get there only from several destinations.
 Check the current flights here.

-Participants are actually discouraged from travelling to Brno via the main airport in the Czech Republic, i. e.
-Vaclav Havel airport in Prague, since the journey from there to Brno is more complicated and takes longer (about 3.5–4 hours).
+Participants are discouraged from traveling to Brno via the main airport in the Czech Republic, i. e.
+Vaclav Havel airport in Prague, since the journey to Brno is more complicated and takes longer (about 3.5–4 hours).

 Should you wish to travel via Prague, you can buy a bus ticket with the RegioJet as well (this entails a bus change at the main bus station in Prague).

-When travelling out of the country via Prague, you might want to add some extra time in case of traffic jams on the way.
+When traveling out of the country via Prague, you might want to add some extra time in case of traffic jams on the way.

-The public transportation in Brno is very efficient, with numerous buses, trams and trolleybuses serving the whole city and surroundings.
-There are two main points where lines connect: at the railway station in the south of the city centre and at Česká street in the north of the city centre, with trams lines going around the ring road.
+The public transportation in Brno is very efficient, with numerous buses, trams, and trolleybuses serving the whole city and surroundings.
+There are two main points where lines connect: at the railway station in the south of the city center and Česká street north of the city center, with trams lines going around the ring road.

-The tickets are available from ticket machines or tobacconist kiosks throughout the city (20 CZK for 15 minutes, 25 CZK for 60 minutes; mostly you will need coins, but there are also some machines accepting credit cards at more important stops).
-Upon entering the vehicle, you need to validate your ticket in one of the stamping machines onboard as soon as possible.
+Or you can buy tickets from ticket machines or tobacconist kiosks throughout the city (20 CZK for 15 minutes, 25 CZK for 60 minutes; mostly, you will need coins, but there are also some machines accepting credit cards at more important stops).
+Upon entering the vehicle, you must validate your ticket in one of the stamping machines onboard as soon as possible.